LaraAEC/LaraAEC/README.md

 ### Hi there, I'm Larissa Adler 👋

 #### About
-I'm a Web Developer.
-And, I'm studying web development at [Rocketseat](https://www.rocketseat.com.br/).
+I'm a Web Developer, currently studying it at [Rocketseat](https://www.rocketseat.com.br/).

+I'm also graduated in Systems Analysis and Development at [Estácio](https://estacio.br/) College.

 #### Current stack
 - ⚡️ Main Language: `Javascript`